marq-oh/dsnd-p4/README.md

 -----
 Final project for Data Science course.
 The intent of the project was to demonstrate learnings in analyzing and modelling a large dataset using Spark.

-Update on Mar 28: Project is still in-progress
+Update on Apr 11: Project is still in-progress